 And Capital Reef National Park is spectacular to explore and once I do more of that, I’ll write about what else there is to see there, but it considered to be one of the most beautiful parks in the Mighty 5 National Parks of Utah.

 One thing I can recommend you do is drive across the scenic route there, as it’s quite stunning!
-And speaking of which, here are 13 scenic drives to try in Utah.
+And speaking of which, here are the scenic drives in Utah.

 Location: Grand Staircase Escalante region.